 The aircraft goes into production and is sold world-wide for the next 40 years.

 The information that has been collected, including the design and the evidence about certification are legally required to be kept for 50 years beyond the time of manufacture of this model of aircraft.
 In addition the information can be used by the manufacturer to develop variants of the aircraft and also entirely new types of aircraft.

-Informative References (Informative)
+ANNEX C: Informative References (Informative)

 ESDIS Project.
 2013.
 "NASA Earth Science Data Preservation Content Specification."
 NASA/GSFC. https://earthdata.nasa.gov/files/423-SPEC-001_NASA%20ESD_Preservation_Spec_OriginalCh01_0.pdf